lidofinance/docs/docs/multisigs/lido-contributors-group.md

 **Address**: [`0x9B1cebF7616f2BC73b47D226f90b01a7c9F86956`](https://app.safe.global/settings/setup?safe=eth:0x9B1cebF7616f2BC73b47D226f90b01a7c9F86956)

-**Purpose of the multisig:** The multisig is used for signing off by Argo Technology Consulting Ltd. It receives grants from the Lido DAO and allocates them in accordance with its own budget.
-It is able to create Easy Track motions for requesting grants from the DAO Treasury in DAI tokens.
+**Purpose of the multisig:**
+The multisig is used for signing off by Argo Technology Consulting Ltd.
+It receives grants from the Lido DAO and allocates them in accordance with its own budget.
+It can create Easy Track motions to request grants from the DAO Treasury in stablecoins (listed in the AllowedTokensRegistry, use [getAllowedTokens](https://etherscan.io/address/0x4ac40c34f8992bb1e5e856a448792158022551ca#readContract#F6) to see the list) and stETH.

 **Quorum:** 4/7